Best Games Like Hearthstone in 2026: 10 CCGs Worth Playing

 Hearthstone still runs on most phones and PCs, but the card-game shelf has grown fast.
-We tested ten collectible card games on an iPhone 15 running iOS 17.4 and a Windows 11 PC, tracking match length, starter-deck strength, and how much real money we’d need to spend before a deck felt competitive.
+This roundup ranks ten collectible card games for iPhone and Windows by match length, starter-deck strength, and how much real money a competitive deck actually costs.

 - Legends of Runeterra and Marvel Snap both finish a match in under five minutes on average